annaluizando/blindspot/README.md

 ## FAQ

+### Q: I want to erase my progress and saved settings, how can I do this?

+A: You can accomplish this by going into your root directory and deleting ".blindspot-game" folder.
+This is the folder where both things are saved.

 ### Q: I want to write my own challenges, how can I do this?

 A: You can accomplish this by changing your assets/challenges.yaml and filling information according